Downtown Waste Project

 Preliminary concepts

+The public was engaged on three preliminary concepts developed by the Downtown Waste Working Group.
 Each concept works differently and would have a different effect on our downtown streetscape.
 See below for a description of each option.

 A black and white pictogram depicting a person holding a bag of waste next to a waste container. the container looks to be a regular size above ground but has an larger underground compartment half full of waste.
 A map depicting the bins would be placed strategically in the downtown is adjacent to the image.
 Underground communal containers